The 4 Best Carbon Steel Chef's Knives of 2024, Tested & ...

 - Out-of-the-box sharpness average: 152 (utility razor blade sharp)

 - Care instructions: Hand-wash only.
-Wash with a wet cloth and mild dishwashing soap and dry immediately after use.
-Hone with a sharpening steel in between uses to maintain the cutting edge.
+Clean with a damp cloth and mild dish soap, drying immediately after use.
+Hone with sharpening steel to maintain edge.

 Key Specs